IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/tutorial.md

 On the right, we see that Concert also ingests SBOMs that are specific to Concert.
 These SBOMs are extenstions of the cycloneDX format and are customized for Concert.
 These SBOMs are called ‘Concert-defined’ SBOMs.

-The first SBOM file is the Package SBOM: which gets its name because Concert takes an inventory of what’s in the software packages.
+The first SBOM file is the Package SBOM.
+This SBOM provides an inventory of what’s in the software packages.
 Concert ingests two types of package SBOMs, one that scans the the source code and the second that scans the images.

 <!-- <show section in script where toolkit image is pulled> -->